Preservation of Affordable Housing’s Salem Heights Apartments is an example of a recently completed deep energy retrofit (Photo Credit: LISC).

 Here's how to get started:

-2. Complete a building decarbonization assessment.
+1. Complete building decarbonization assessments.

 Timing is crucial to securing funding.
 Funding opportunities often have competitive rounds, extensive application requirements, and limited application submission windows.
 Ensure that all the preliminary work, such as energy auditing and feasibility studies, is completed well in advance or as soon as possible.
 See the table below for building science firms who can provide decarbonization assessments.